duyanhnn/Git-Training/README.md

 [credential]
 	helper = store
 ```
 **Remember!
 Email + password with github.com domain is NOT used for log in, it can only be used to generate access token for pulling, fetching, pushing, etc...
-API using commands**
+API using commands.**

+**Only store git credentials in plain text in your personal computer.
+For storing your credentials in SSH key, see instruction below.**

 Clone with specific branch (ex: master) to a specific folder (ex: git-tranining-master):
 ```$xslt